katholiek-onderwijs-vlaanderen/sri/README.md

     ]

 ## Resource modification
-HTTP PUT is the only supported way to update resources.
-If resources are stored in a representation close to the API form (think document stores like MongoDB/CouchDB), the most convenient implementation style would be to execute all relevant validation rules, and execute a document update on the datastore (after minor modification).

-Most of our datastores are relational databases, however.
-Therefore, the previous section defined  that every level of a document should contain a key, to allow convenient mapping.
-These values are also handy in case of key-value stores.

-The update cycle involves getting the resource as JSON, modifying some of the content, and executing an http PUT operation to the original URL.

-The server should respond, if everything went well with an HTTP 200 (OK).

-If a technical error is encountered (parsing, etc..) the server should respond with an HTTP 400 (Bad Request).

-If a business (validation) error is encountered, the server should respond with an HTTP 403 (Forbidden), with the same type of entity as described above for resource creation.
+A `PUT` is the only supported operation to update resources.
+The server MUST respond `200 OK` if the update was succesful.
+If a technical error is encountered (parsing, etc..) the server SHOULD respond with an `400 Bad Request`.
+If a validation error is encountered, the server should respond with an `409 Conflict`, with the same type of entity as described for resource creation.

 ## Resource removal
-Resources may be deactivated by executing an HTTP DELETE method on the corresponding URL.
-Internally the applications should not remove the information from the database/datastore, but rather mark the data as deleted.
-This is to prevent information loss.
+A server SHOULD deactivate a resource when receiving a `DELETE` operation on the corresponding URL.
+Internally the server SHOULD NOT remove the information, but rather mark the data as deleted.
+The server SHOULD implement an archiving strategy.
+This is beyond the scope of this document.

-When the operation succeeds the server should respond with an HTTP 200 (OK).
+When the operation succeeds the server SHOULD respond with an `200 OK`.

-When the server was unable to execute the request, it should send an HTTP 403 (Forbidden), within the entity a JSON document describing the reason the operation failed.
-The format of this document is identical as described above for resource creation.
+When the server was unable to execute the request, it SHOULD send `409 Conflict`.
+The response body must be of the same format as described in the errors section.

-When a client subsequently tries to DELETE, GET (unless deleted=true, see below) or PUT a resource that was already deleted, the server must respond with HTTP 410 (Gone).
+When a client subsequently tries to DELETE, GET (unless he is using URL parameter `deleted=true`, see below) or PUT a resource, the server MUST respond with `410 Gone`.

-Deleted resources are still available with GET operation, if the client specifies deleted=true as an URL parameter.
-They do not appear in any list resources and cannot be GET as regular resources, unless the client specified deleted=true as an URL parameter.

-The deleted parameter, in other words, includes deleted resource when resolving GET operations. (on both regular, and list resources)

-The `deleted=true` parameter is only intended for debugging, and should not be use by any regular client application.
+If the client specifies `deleted=true` as an URL parameter (when requesting either a *regular* resource, or a *list* resource), the resource SHOULD be returned as if it was not deleted.
+A deleted resource MUST include, on the top level `deleted` with value `true`.

 ## Batch operations
-In order to allow batch update/create (for performance), and to allow atomic update/create of multiple resources (for consistency), APIs can implement batch operations if they choose so.
+In order to allow multiple operations to happen in an atomic way servers MUST implement a `/batch` endpoint.

 Batch operations are always atomic.
-This is to say, the creation/updates of the resources in the batch are all applied, or all discarded.
-A single error causes the entire batch operation to fail.
+This is to say, the operations (creation/updates/deletes) of the resources in the batch are all applied, or all discarded.
+A single error MUST cause the entire batch operation to fail.

-To make the APIs consistent the URL of a batch operation must end in /batch.

-The request body of a batch operation is a composition of other operations on resources :
+The request body of a batch operation is a composition of other operations on resources as such :

     [
       {